 Not getting enough sleep or feeling a lack of restful sleep?
 If so, you must take this issue seriously, as it can affect your physical health.
 Due to the lack of sleep, the stress levels of an individual increase.
 This further reduces their capacity to normal cellular functioning that not only causes physical issues but also leads to hair loss or hair thinning.

 Therefore, it’s important to invest in quality mattresses in India to help you sleep better.
-Even after changing your mattress, you feel lack of sleep, it’s certainly time to address the cause or take necessary steps for promoting good night’s sleep.
+Even after changing your mattress, you feel a lack of sleep, it’s certainly time to address the cause or take necessary steps for promoting a good night’s sleep.

 What causes hair Loss?

 The most common cause of hair loss in today’s time is work stress, which also leads to a lack of sleep.
 Due to poor sleep, your physical health drops, as you start seeing more skin issues, poor immune system, and low energy levels.

 But do you know that a bad sleep cycle also impacts your hair’s health adversely?
 Sleep deprivation also leads to stress and individuals experience eventually telogen effluvium hair loss or sleep hair loss due to the stress.
 In this phase, stress forces hair follicles into a premature “rest state” that further leads to premature hair shedding.

 Hair loss, especially androgenetic alopecia, is a concerning issue.
 Around 50 % to 75% of men with androgenetic alopecia often worry about being completely bald.
 The psychological impact of this condition is higher on women, as society is not quite aware of female pattern baldness and expects women to have thick, voluminous hair.

 This situation can become frustrating and lead to more stress and thus, aggravate more hair loss.
 According to some scientists, the “brain-hair follicle axis” has a negative impact due to stressful life events and even leads to premature hair death.